Research

 November 2023

 This paper estimates the causal impact of messages displayed on dynamic message signs adjacent to roads on reported near-to-sign crashes and crash severity.
 We match accident reports to displayed messages using minute-level time and location metrics, along with hourly data on traffic and weather conditions in Vermont from June 2016 through the end of 2018.
-We evaluate the impact of safe driving messages (behavior messages) differently from those that provide information about current or future road or weather conditions (information messages) and evaluate their impact on the number and severity of crashes.
-Using a mixture of difference-in-difference, regression discontinuity, and ordered logit, we show that behavior messages causally decrease the number of accidents by about 45% and the number of vehicles involved in accidents by 30%, while information messages do not, and neither causally impact whether or not an accident induced an injury or fatality.
-Dynamic Message Signs are popular due to easing the mental burden of traveling with drivers and appear to provide modest near-to-sign improvements in driving as measured by the number of crashes and crash severity.
+We show that behavior messages causally decrease the number of accidents by about 45% and the number of vehicles involved in accidents by 30%, while information messages do not, and neither causally impact whether or not an accident induced an injury or fatality.

 Impact of COVID on Fresh Produce Supply Chains: Evidence from Pakistan